Sujeev-Uthayakumar/rentalpoint/README.md

 Another aspect of a seller account, is the "Listings" tab which has a special button to allow sellers to add listings.
 Where a seller can give information describing the vehicle, and the date range of the listing.
 After this listing is posted, users can view these listings and reserve based on this information.
 ### User Account
-A user account is made when you register through the regular portable, you can click "Join Now" on the home page.
+A user account is made when you register through the regular portal, you can click "Join Now" on the home page.
 When a user account is made, they can view the listings in the "Listings" tab which provides listings based on the account country (which can be changed in the "My Account" tab).
 Based on the listing that the user favours, they can select the date range they wish to reserve the vehicle from.
 With this information sent to the Seller account associated with that specific listing.
 You can view the order within the "My Account" tab for future reference if needed.

 ## Frameworks Used
 ### Dependencies: